Leonas/funlife-server/README.md

 ## Engineering Notes

-* Efficiency and beautiful code are our goals.
+* Be efficient!
+Always google before tackling a hard problem to get insights into how others have solved it.
+* Write clean and easy to understand code.
+* Refactor often!
+* Optimize js for speed as mobile devices are quite slow.
-* No branches - all commits must be merged to master.
+* We are using a single branch only; merge all commits to master.
-* Please add to the wiki to make it better
+* Add useful stuff to the wiki.
+* Thanks for joining on this awesome project! :)

 ## Possible Development Cycle